-- 1.Information Security Analysts earn a median salary of $120,360 with 32% projected job growth through 2032 (BLS OES 2024)
+- 1.Hakia's analysis of the best cybersecurity master's degree programs reveals that information security Analysts earn a median salary of $120,360 with 32% projected job growth through 2032 (BLS OES 2024)

 - 2.Top-ranked Cybersecurity programs include Carnegie Mellon University, University of Southern California, Georgia Institute of Technology-Main Campus based on graduation rates, program strength, and career outcomes